tandih/tandih.github.io/_posts/2024-01-27-How-robotstxt-impact-website-performance.md

 Today we can hear the AI anywhere and in all of the meetings, and the data is the primary important input for the AI, one of the data resources for the AI training is coming from the automation crawler and bot.
 So, Protect your sensitive data and saving your resources is most of the most important things and the first step of the protect the data and saving money for the resources is configuring properly your robot.txt

-The post are ref and collected information and resources from internet that shared by the talented colleague in the word
+The post is ref, collected and summary of information and resources that were shared by colleagues in the word via internet

 Thank you so much